 The Ethiopian government has big reforestation plans.
 They planted over 350 million trees in a day, setting a new world record.
 But is not so easy in other places where there is less rain during the year or when the desert has arrived yet.

-The first “modern white corporation” attempt to fight desertification.
+The first “modern white corporation” attempt to combat desertification.

-One relatively famous “desert fighter” has been Allan Savory, a white Zimbabwean ecologist, biologist and livestock farmer.
+One famous “desert fighter” has been Allan Savory, a white Zimbabwean ecologist, biologist, and livestock farmer.

-Eventually, Savory has found an improvement to farming in very arid lands.
-Indeed, when the dry season arrives, many farmers are used to burn the dry grasslands, living the soil dangerously bare.
-In the short term, burning the dry grass and bushes was at least good for the agriculture.
+Eventually, Savory found an improvement in farming in very arid lands.
+Indeed, when the dry season arrives, many farmers are used to burning the dry grasslands, living the soil dangerously bare.
+In the short term, burning the dry grass and bushes was at least good for agriculture.
 Sure enough, doing nothing would have stopped the new grass growth.

-So, the herds of herbivores, which move finding new lands to feed, are not a danger for the land like, for example, a stationary herd of cattle that will produce overgrazing.
-Hence, if you move the herd like in nature, this is actually of great benefit for the health of the soil.
-In this way the herd can be part of the virtuous cycle which mitigates desertification.
+So, the herds of herbivores, which move to find new lands to feed, are not a danger to the land like, for example, a stationary herd of cattle that will produce overgrazing.
+Hence, if you move the herd like in nature, this is of great benefit for the health of the soil.
+In this way, the herd can be part of the virtuous cycle which mitigates desertification.

-This is at least improvement, but the modern humanity is still losing the fight against desertification.
+This is at least an improvement, but modern humanity is still losing the fight against desertification.

 Incredibly, a real solution to fight desertification arrived from an illiterate African farmer, Yacouba Sawadogo.
 He is living in Burkina Faso, south of the Sahel desert, and has been fighting desertification and drought since 1970.
 His story is inspiring and moving, it has been filmed in a 2010 documentary “The man who stopped the desert”.

-He started his fight against the desert using Zai an ancient local agricultural technology used traditionally to restore barren land.
+He started his fight against the desert using Zai, an ancient local agricultural technology used traditionally to restore barren land.
 After many attempts, he invented his more powerful version of Zai.
-The main points of his version of Zai are: deeper hole, filled with biodegradable waste and, last but not least, termites.
-Obviously, he used also agroforestry.
+The main points, of his version of Zai, are deeper holes, filled with biodegradable waste and, finally, termites.
+Obviously, he also used agroforestry.
 Namely, trees to protect the cultivation from the wind and to keep the flora and soil healthy.
 This is not his invention but worldwide knowledge.

 Despite his illiteracy, he has been so smart and successful that his new knowledges have spread in Burkina Faso and beyond.
 So that now, far from the space, you can see the results of this new type of culture: the greening of the desertic lands.

-I hope that in the future, more investment will go to fight desertification.
-A brilliant illiterate has done so much, without any help from his government, with only a lot of will and a shovel.
-We can and must do much more!
+I hope that in the future, more investment will go to combat desertification and to improve degraded lands.
+Humankind can do much more, a brilliant illiterate has done so much, without any help from his government, with only a lot of will and a shovel.
+Yes, we can and must do much more!